thoroftroy/Console-Wars/README.md

     When you reach a certain level, you can choose to reset your progress for better rewards.
 ## Known Issue(s)
-For the life of me I can't figure out how but the tamagatchi's bond can go above its maximum number
+For the life of me I can't figure out how but the tamagatchi's bond can go above its maximum number (might have fixed it)

-If you play the old version(s) (main.py):

-*WARNING* this issue is gamebreaking: If you play for too long it reaches a maximum recursion rate and currupts you entire save.
-I am currently working on a fix.
-For now, every 200 or so levels just exit and reopen the game and that will temporarily fix it.

-The game is so broken with lots of hacky garbage code so I am working on a second version of the game, main2.py is this newer version, it will slowly get updates as I recode the entire thing but with hindsite helping the orginization.

-It is reccomended that you always play the Console-Wars version or the major release in the releases tab.
-This version is running in the new code-base and has many less bugs.